Werner Schuler

 Werner Luis Schuler Gamarra (born 27 July 1990) is a Peruvian professional footballer who plays as a centre-back for Universidad Técnica de Cajamarca in the Torneo Descentralizado.

-He was born in Asunción, Paraguay and also has Swiss nationality.

-Club career
+Career

 Schuler started his senior career in 2008 with América Cochahuayco, a farm team of Universitario de Deportes.
 There he played under the management of Tito Chumpitaz in the 2008 Segunda División Peruana.

 Then in January 2009 he joined Sport Boys.
 The club was competing in the Segunda División Peruana at the time and finished as champions at the end of the 2009 season.
 With Sport Boys promoted the following year, Schuler made his Torneo Descentralizado debut on 8 May 2010 in Round 13 at home against Universidad San Martín.
-Manager Miguel Company placed him in the starting eleven alongside Alexander Callens in the centre of defence, but his debut ended in a 0–1 loss for his side.
+Manager Miguel Company placed him in the starting eleven alongside Alexander Callens in the centre of defence, but his debut ended in a 1–0 loss for his side.

+Personal life

+Schuler was born in Asunción, Paraguay to Peruvian parents of Swiss descent.
+He also has Swiss nationality.